--A PSA from Edmonton’s local & independent birding experts for 30 plus years (that’s us, The Wildbird General Store, on the Southside!)
+A PSA from Edmonton’s local & independent birding experts for over 30 years (that’s us, The Wildbird General Store, on the Southside!):

-A word to the wise (especially those paying attention to a recent Edmonton bylaw motion regarding coyotes: See here, and here): Filling your feeders with top quality seed keeps the sparrows from kicking out the stuff they don’t like, preventing build-up underneath your feeders that attracts vermin.
+A new Edmonton bylaw aims to prevent attracting coyotes & creating accumulation that becomes a nuisance.
+Filling your feeders with top quality seed keeps the sparrows from kicking out the stuff they don’t like, preventing build-up underneath your feeders that attracts vermin.

 1. Black oil sunflower seeds, out of the shell, aka kernels, are the most nutritious option and are enjoyed by all the little birds.
-20lbs of Medium chip is $37.99 (or try 5.5lb for $12.99).
 In shell black oil makes a bit of shell mess & some birds have trouble opening the shells, but it is a better option in open feeders (our top recommendations are tube feeders that are more weather proof, keep out big birds & are easy to clean).

 3. Hulled millet (will not germinate into a carpet under your feeder), sparrows love this stuff, allowing you to diversify your feeders better.

-5. Suet (especially with bugs, we bring it in by the pallet!), is great for chickadees, nuthatches & woodpeckers.
+5. Suet (especially with added protein in the form of bugs!), is great for chickadees, nuthatches & woodpeckers.
 (Tail support is a must for the prehistoric looking pileateds!)A word about seed catchers: When people ask us about these to control the frustrating mess under their feeders, we ask them what they’re using as seed.
 Inexpensive “Wild Bird Mixes” purchased at big box stores are mostly filler seed (millet, milo, corn, wheat) that the sparrows kick out looking for something better.
 It’s a waste of your money!
 Do everyone (and especially the birds) a favour & get the good stuff, you’ll likely realize you don’t need to spend money on a seed catcher.
 (This advice comes with a caveat about pine siskin eruptions, those guys are messy, especially when you have 100s at a time!
 Give them fine chip kernels as they have a tendency to bite & spit.
 Really!)